zweigraf/face-landmarking-ios/README.md

 Frame rate is really bad as I am sure there are some performance improvements to be made.
 Currently, the buffers are copied around a lot.

-This project includes a precompiled Dlib.
-If you want to change something, consider that the ```Preprocessor Macros``` in the project linking Dlib need to be the same as the ```Compiler Flags``` when building the lib.
 ## Credits

 This app uses the Dlib library (<http://dlib.net>) and their default face landmarking model file downloaded from <http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2>.
 Thanks for the great work.

+This project includes a precompiled Dlib.
+If you want to change something, consider that the ```Preprocessor Macros``` in the project linking Dlib need to be the same as the ```Compiler Flags``` when building the lib.

+The project to build Dlib on iOS was generated according to [these](http://stackoverflow.com/a/35058969/972993) instructions.

 ## License